-aystack’s exhibition series is an outgrowth of the school ’s commitment to supporting the dynamic work being done by makers of contemporary craft and to the creative process implicit in that.
-These exhibitions are an incredible resource for the community—featuring work by internationally distinguished makers—and also provide an opportunity to learn about these makers’ creative process as well.
+aystack’s exhibition series began as an outgrowth of the school ’s commitment to supporting the dynamic work being done by makers of contemporary craft and to the creative process implicit in that.
+These exhibitions have been an incredible resource for the community—featuring work by internationally distinguished makers—and have also provided an opportunity to learn about these makers’ creative process as well.
 Past exhibitions have included recycled and repaired Japanese textiles – to work by traditional artists from Northern New England – to works by artists whose creative process has been influenced by their time at, and association with, Haystack.
-The Center for Community Programs is open on Wednesday and Friday-Sunday from 1:00–5:00 p.m. throughout the summer season, with informal receptions held every other Sunday afternoon.
-From time to time, we also schedule visits by appointment.
-These events, free and open to the public, attract a cross section of island residents and summer visitors, as well as our workshop participants.
+Exhibitions and related events, free and open to the public, have attracted a cross section of Island residents and summer visitors, as well as the school’s workshop participants.